dgroomes/jdk-playground/annotation-processor/README.md

 ## Overview

 The Java compiler can be extended with custom "annotation processors" that can be used to do things like generate code.
-This is most commonly used in frameworks that generate cross-cutting code like caching, transaction management or by tools like Lombok that generate boilerplate code like getters and setters.
+Annotation processors are most famously used in frameworks that generate cross-cutting code like caching, transaction management or by tools like Lombok that generate boilerplate code like getters and setters.

 I'd love to learn the Java annotation processing API so that I can finally grok annotation processors using a real, runnable example project.
 Interestingly, you can write an annotation processor that doesn't actually key off of